Dev-NavedAli/ECOMMERCE/admin/README.md

 step-8------how to display the selected image by admin to upload go to Add.jsx and if  src={!image1?assets.upload_area:URL.createObjectURL(image1)} agar image na ho to deafult rahe upload pe agar image rahe to us image ko display kara do

+HOW TO DEVLOP FUNCTIONALITY WHEN THE USR CLICK TO COD OR RAZORPAY IT GO TO ITS PAGES IIN BACKEND create a file in conrollers name orderController and create a model name orderModel in model folder